-“We must never forget,” said Mrs. Horovitz, who recently retold the story of her life to her three millennial grandsons.
+“We must never forget,” said Mrs. Horovitz, who recently retold the story of her life to her four millennial grandsons.
 “I want my children and grandchildren to know what happened, and as many other people as possible, so history does not repeat itself.”

 She also shares stories of hurt and hope with Mrs. Judy Gary, her aide for the last two years through Selfhelp.
 “She tells her story so well,” said Judy.
 “Every time I hear it, I’m amazed by how strong she is.”

 Part of that strength comes from the care Mrs. Horovitz receives from Judy and the team behind her at Selfhelp, an organization that has been providing comprehensive services to New York City Holocaust survivors for more than 80 years.
 Selfhelp offers a full continuum of care to over 4,500 survivors, including enhanced case management, home health care, housekeeping, financial management/guardianship, social programs, emergency financial assistance, and more.